alibaba/dexposed/README.md

 Basic usage
 -----------
-First,you can skip this part if you are good at using xposed.
-Because the usage is basically similar as xposed.

 It's easy to understand how to use it.
 Just show two samples:

 Sample One: Add logic before and after the Activity.onCreate(Bundle);

-	//The first argument is the patching class,
+	    //The first argument is the target class,
-		//and the second is the patching method name, and the following arguments are the patching method' arguments type class.
+		//and the second is the AOP method name, and the following arguments are the method' arguments type class.
 		//The last argument is the instance of XC_MethodHook or XC_MethodReplacement XposedBridge.findAndHookMethod(Activity.class, "oncreate", Bundle.class,
 				new XC_MethodHook() {
                     // Add the logic before Activity.oncreate method. protected void beforeHookedMethod(MethodHookParam param)
 							throws Throwable {
-						//param.thisObject is the instance of the hook class.
+						//param.thisObject is the instance of the target class.
 						Activity instance = (Activity) param.thisObject;

 						//The args[] is an array include all method arguments with the same index.